zmzlois/k3s-the-sane-way/README.md

 #### What I want at the end...

 - [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS): based on the requested user's location I route them to a server that's closest to them.
-- [Database replication](): I don't want to only have one database.
+- [Application replication](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/#cloning-existing-data): I don't want to only have one database on one server.
 I want every server to have a replica of the same database.
 Each server might have multiple databases for different applications.
+Each server should also have replicas of the same applications.
+- [Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity): Each application in the same node should only talk to the database in the same node to allow the best speed.
+The communication happens within the node but not outside.

 I bought 4 servers from a cloud provider around the world: London, Frankfurt, Seattle and Singapore.
 It's not the managed services from GKE or EKS that help you manage your Kubernetes cluster -- the only thing that came with them was the fact that they were booted with Debian 12.